For most of my life, salvation meant one very specific thing.

 And while I will not claim authority on the topic at hand, I do believe God recently showed me something new about Herself that is worth sharing.

-But I did not have it my way, and that drastically changed my understanding of salvation, which I know you hear all the time.
+But I didn’t have it my way, and that drastically changed my understanding of salvation, which I know you hear all the time.

 I used to be saved, certainly and finally, but then things went to hell.

-For about a year and a half, I gave humiliation, suffering, and betrayal nothing but my full attention.
+So for about a year and a half, I did that.
+I gave humiliation, suffering, and betrayal nothing but my full attention.
 It was as fun as it sounds.

 Allow the suffering to bury you, and you will be reborn.